What is Waldorf Education?

 Can I bring my family with me to campus?

 It depends.
 We are a family-friendly campus, and our students’ families do enjoy being here, especially during the summer months.
 It’s important to note, however, that children cannot accompany you to class.
-If you do bring your baby or child with you, you must also bring someone — a partner, grandparent, nanny — who can take care of them while you’re in class.
-This works quite well for some students (see our Campus and Community page for options of what your family can do in our neighborhood while you’re in class); other students, however, find they can focus more on their studies when they are here alone and that their children are happier staying with a caregiver in the familiar environment of their own home.
+If you do bring your baby or child with you, you must also bring someone—a partner, grandparent, nanny—who can take care of them while you’re in class.
+This works quite well for some students (our Campus and Community page discusses options for what your family can do in our neighborhood while you’re in class); other students, however, find they can focus more on their studies when they are here alone and that their children are happier staying with a caregiver in the familiar environment of their own home.
 We leave that up to you!